 Chicken Fricassée

-Chicken braised in a savory and creamy mushroom sauce
+Tender braised chicken in a creamy mushroom sauce.

 Course: Entree